cptcanuck/mskworkshop/modules/openmonitoring/rungrafana.md

 1. Start Grafana in docker:

-`docker run -d -p 3000:3000 --name=grafana -e "GF_INSTALL_PLUGINS=grafana-clock-panel" grafana/grafana
+`docker run -d -p 3000:3000 --name=grafana -e "GF_INSTALL_PLUGINS=grafana-clock-panel" grafana/grafana`

 1. Connect to your Kafka Jumpboxes public IP Address on port 3000.
+You can get this IP by going to the EC2 console, clicking on your instance labelled `Kafka Jumpbox` and copying the 'public IP'.
 An example would be `https://1.2.3.4:3000`.
 You should see a Grafana login screen

 1. Login with username "admin", password "admin"